 - Quality of the proposal

-See Selection criteria for 2015 Commonwealth Academic Fellowships for further details.
+For further details, see Selection criteria for 2016 Commonwealth Academic Fellowships

-You may also find the Feedback for unsuccessful candidates in 2014 useful.
+You may also find the Feedback for unsuccessful candidates useful.

 How to apply